by PaladinLgt and CSyphrett

 “You know that you could never quit until you knew what the assignment was.
 Your curiosity would eat you alive,” her boss said as he pulled the report out and tossed it haphazardly onto the desk.

 “That was good work you did last night.
 For a so-called rookie agent, you act like a seasoned professional, unlike that agent who screwed up last night.”
-Her boss shone with sincerity as he complimented the work that was done last night.
+Her boss shone with sincerity as he complimented her work.

 “You must want me to do this assignment rather badly if you are forced into giving me compliments, boss,” Rene said in reflex to dismiss the compliment.